-The Chair of the Planning Committee shall: 1) Chair the Planning Committee meetings; 2) help develop the agenda for each meeting; 3) sign all documents related to contracts with the California Department of Education, Board letters related to Planning Committee business, and other correspondence deemed appropriate; 4) serve as the Committee's representative to the Chief Executive Office on matters related to staff selection: and 5) represent the Planning Committee on the Policy Roundtable for Child Care and Development.
+The Chair of the Planning Committee shall: 1) Chair the Planning Committee meetings; 2) help develop the agenda for each meeting; 3) sign all documents related to contracts with the California Department of Social Services, Board letters related to Planning Committee business, and other correspondence deemed appropriate; 4) serve as the Committee's representative to the Department of Public Health on matters related to staff selection: and 5) represent the Planning Committee on the Policy Roundtable for Child Care and Development.
+In the event the Chair is unable to represent the Planning Committee on the Roundtable, the Vice Chair will be appointed with the Chair Emeritus or another identified member serving as the alternate.